 The country dancing, literature-loving, dram-sinking extended family has to confront both internal and external troubles, but although the drama plays out by the end of the play nothing unexpected has happened whatsoever.
 The uncomfortable Irish stereotypes are never questioned or deconstructed, and the characters behind the dark family dynamics have plenty to say but remain opaque.
-There are many people in this play – and the cast is excellent – but, for all its fuss the play has very little to say.
+There are many people in this play – and the cast is excellent – but, for all its fuss it has very little to say.
 It neither challenges our assumptions nor adds to our understanding.
-Butterworth has written a highly conventional drama, certainly compared to the current, experimental work of contemporary Enda Walsh, which does not press the audience beyond their comfort zone, and even features a song or two.
+Butterworth has written a highly conventional drama – certainly compared to the current, experimental work of contemporary Enda Walsh – which does not press the audience beyond their comfort zone, and even features a song or two.
 It also confirms their assumptions about Ireland and Irishness in a way that can at very best be described as patronising.
 That may be why The Ferryman has proved so popular, but it feels like a play from a different time rather anything to do with the future of British, or Irish, theatre.